microavia/messgen/README.md

 #### Protocol

-**Protocol** defines the protocol ID and type IDs for structs that will be used as messages.
+**Protocol** defines the protocol ID and message IDs for structs that will be used as messages.
 Message ID used during serialization/deserialization to identify the message type.
 Multiple protocols may be used in one system, e.g.
 `my_namespace/bootloader` and `my_namespace/application`.
 Parser can check the